Call us on 0727 319 894

 This lesson critically examines the prevalent misconception that simply introducing technology like interactive whiteboards or projectors into classrooms equates to modern education.
 It argues that if these tools merely embellish traditional, teacher-centered instruction, where students remain passive recipients of information, then the technology is largely cosmetic and fails to genuinely transform the learning experience.
 True educational technology, the lesson emphasizes, is learner-centered, empowering students to actively participate, engendering critical thinking, creativity, collaboration, and communication (the 4Cs), and truly personalize their learning journeys.
 True Ed-Tech ultimately prepares learners to be active creators in the 21st century rather than just consumers of information.

 At Intaspordia, we are aware of the misguided use of technology in the classroom masquerading as Ed-Tech.
-Our deployment is therefore different since we appreciate that appropriate Ed-tech deployment must TRANSFORM the classroom into a dynamic, student-centered learning environment.
+Our deployment is therefore different since we appreciate that appropriate Ed-tech deployment must TRANSFORM the learning space into a dynamic, student-centered learning environment.

 What is digital literacy?